Elections in India: Rajya Sabha (Upper House) Elections

 The Vice President of India is the ex-officio Chairman of the Rajya Sabha, who presides over its sessions.

-The Legislative proposals (making new laws, removing or appending new conditions to the existing law) are brought before either house of the Parliament in the form of a bill.
+The legislative proposals (making new laws, removing, or appending new conditions to the existing law) are brought before either house of the Parliament in the form of a bill.
 A bill is the draft of a legislative proposal, which, when passed by both houses of Parliament (Lok Sabha and Rajya Sabha) and assented to by the President, becomes an Act of Parliament.

-The Constitution of India, however, places some restrictions on the Rajya Sabha which makes the Lok Sabha more powerful in certain areas.
-For example, it stipulates that Money bills must originate in the Lok Sabha.
+The Constitution of India, however, places some restrictions on the Rajya Sabha, which makes the Lok Sabha more powerful in certain areas.
+For example, it stipulates that money bills must originate in the Lok Sabha.

-Members of Rajya Sabha debate bills sent by the Lok Sabha and can approve, reject or send the bill back to the Lok Sabha for further debate and discussion on the matter, as well as to suggest better changes in the drafted bill.
-Members of Rthe ajya Sabha can only make recommendations to the Lok Sabha for money bills within 14 days.
-Even if Rajya Sabha fails to return the money bill in 14 days to the Lok Sabha, that bill is deemed to have passed by both the Houses.
-Also, if the Lok Sabha rejects any (or all) of the amendments proposed by the Rajya Sabha, the bill is deemed to have been passed by both Houses of Parliament of India in the form oin whichthe Lok Sabha finally passes it.
+Members of Rajya Sabha debate bills sent by the Lok Sabha and can approve, reject, or send the bill back to the Lok Sabha for further debate and discussion on the matter, as well as to suggest better changes in the drafted bill.
+Members of the Rajya Sabha can only make recommendations to the Lok Sabha for money bills within 14 days.
+If the Rajya Sabha fails to return the money bill in 14 days to the Lok Sabha, that bill is deemed to have passed by both the houses.
+Also, if the Lok Sabha rejects any (or all) of the amendments proposed by the Rajya Sabha, the bill is deemed to have been passed by both Houses of Parliament of India in the form in which the Lok Sabha finally passes it.

-Electoral procedures
+Election procedure in India

 Candidates are required to file their nomination papers with the Electoral Commission.
 Then, a list of candidates is published.
 No party is allowed to use government resources for campaigning.
 No party is allowed to bribe the candidates before elections.
 The government cannot start a project during the election period.
 Campaigning ends by 6:00 pm two days before the polling day.

 The polling is held between 7:00 am and 6:00 pm.
 The Collector of each district is in charge of polling.
 Government employees are employed as poll officers at the polling stations.
-Electronic Voting Machines (EVM) are being used instead of ballot boxes to prevent election fraud.
+Electronic Voting Machines (EVMs) are being used instead of ballot boxes to prevent election fraud.
 After the citizen votes, his or her left index finger is marked with indelible ink.
 This practice was instituted in 1962.